MewCP LogoAStheTech

 {

-Creates a new Classic template with custom HTML.
-Supports Mailchimp Template Language for dynamic content.
+Create a new Classic template for the account.
+It supports Mailchimp Template Language

 Inputs: